Nancypatel1103/ComplianceClient/Interface/Interface.md

     ![image-15](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/dd0cc996-1807-499a-9c53-984c62eaa632)

 19. Installer can give you complete information or you can do it yourself if you want.
-There will be an opportunity to review the parameters before ubantu installs.
+There will be an opportunity to review the parameters before ubuntu installs.

     ![image-16](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/8ce818fa-77f1-4cab-b68b-3e84aac84e3c)